 We then found out that in most cases, buyers at these auctions were paying pennies on the dollar from which the auction house was taking their cut.
 The auction houses had difficulty selling big items so they were disposed of, the cost charged against the seller's proceeds.
 From the few projects we did like this, our clients got back approximately $20 for their whole houseful of memories, which didn't even cover our charges to pack up or ship.
 Ridiculous!
 "Surely we could find a better way!"

-So we set out to design a process which would take away the burden, find a good home for our clients' belongings and also maximize their selling price.
-We were determined, however, not to be a liquidator like many other companies in this space.
+So we set out to design a process which would take away the burden, find a good home for our clients' belongings and also maximize their net proceeds.
+We were determined, however, not to be a liquidator like many other companies in this space were.

-Over the years, our estate sales and online auctions became a very effective tool.
-The on site physical sale from the weekend typically cleared out 50, 60, 70% of the home, depending on what people had.
-Then the post-sale online auction cleared out another 10, 20, 30%, thus leaving a lot less to be cleared out, which meant cost savings.
+Over the years, our estate sales followed by online auctions became an even more effective and popular tool.
+Depending on what was for sale, we would have anywhere from 500 to 2000 people go through a home on a weekend morning and afternoon.
+We typically cleared out 50, 60, even 70% of the home during the physical estate sale and then another 10, 20, 30% with the auction, thus leaving very little to be cleared out, which meant huge cost savings for our clients.
 In most cases, our clients were receiving more from the sales than the cost of removal so they were in a positive position without having to do any work.

 Then one day we got a call from a client living in a high-rise condominium.
 The board refused to let us hold an estate sale there.
 They didn't want strangers in the building and the logistics for parking would have been a nightmare.
 However, they did allow us to conduct an online auction with only the winners coming to pick up their items.